-Changing project specs and material costs, different project teams every time – nothing much stays consistent for Mangirdas Vičius, the head of our Estimation Department.
+Changing project specs and material costs, different project teams every time – nothing much stays consistent for Mangirdas Vičius, the Head of Commercial Division.
 Although in fact there are some parts of Mangirdas’ job that don’t change – the constant learning, the colleagues who are actually friends, the open and supportive environment.
 Perhaps it’s this stability (along with a pretty serious tennis obsession) that enables him to do what seems to be impossible – put a price on a project that will be built many years from now and will change a lot in the process.

 What was it like when you first started at Staticus?
 And how do you take care of new colleagues that join your team?